zcowens2/CreateWebPagePart1/readMe.md

 # Website Development Project
 ## Part one - create your home page.
 Ceate a home page that includes info about you and contains links to various projects.
 Your page shpuld include:
-- Title <title> this will be what id on the browser tab
+- Title "<title>" this will be what id on the browser tab
-- Header 1 <h1> The title of the page that shows up ON the page
+- Header 1 "<h1>" The title of the page that shows up ON the page
-- Header 2 <h2> The first paragraph title
+- Header 2 The first paragraph title
-- Paragraph(s)  <p> The first content (this should be a bit about yourself).
+- Paragraph(s) The first content (this should be a bit about yourself).
 Use <br> where desired.
-- Header 3 <h2> The title of the seconf paragraph group
+- Header 3 The title of the seconf paragraph group
-- Paragraph(s) <p> More content related to the projects
+- Paragraph(s) More content related to the projects
-- Header 4 <h2> Links to Projects
+- Header 4 Links to Projects
 -- Link 1 with an explanation of why you chose it
 -- Link 2 with an explanation of why you chose it
 -- Link 3 with an explanation of why you chose it